 The computer has become an essential part of our lives.
-Several software applications have been developed to help teach people in their careers, work, shop, and in many other actions.
+Several software applications have been developed to help teach people in their careers, work, shopping, and in many other actions.

 Online purchasing is very common nowadays.
 While selling the product or software, the online seller has to keep in mind that the product he is selling should be bug-free otherwise seller might lose business and reputation while the buyer of the software may waste his or her money in buying defective software.

-To endure the competitive market, it is a necessity that the software or applications you provide to buyers are worth it the amount they are paying.
-To deliver the good quality product it is very important the application or software goes through different stages of the development in terms of quality, compatibility, reliability, and delivery.
+To endure the competitive market, it is a necessity that the software or applications you provide to buyers are worth the amount they are paying.
+To deliver a good quality product it is very important the application or software goes through different stages of development in terms of quality, compatibility, reliability, and delivery.

 What You Will Learn:

 - Types of Software Compatibility Testing

 Compatibility is the ability to live and work together without any discrepancy.
 Compatible software applications also work on the same setup.
 For example, if the Google.com site is compatible, then it should open in all browsers and operating systems.

 What is Software Compatibility Testing?

 Compatibility is non-functional testing to ensure customer satisfaction.
 It is to determine whether your software application or product is proficient enough to run in different browsers, databases, hardware, operating system, mobile devices, and networks.